wwiras/bcgossip-grpc/cnsim/README.md

 and resource constraints.
 By enabling large-scale simulations, our tool aims to advance the development of robust and scalable distributed systems.

-In this note, the platform of this simulator, prequisite and the steps to implement it will be listed as below.

 ### Simulator Platform
 This simulator platform is consists of:-
 - Google Kubernetes Engine (in Google Cloud Platform) - Gossip activity simulation